data-solution-automation-engine/data-solution-framework/Design_Patterns/Design Pattern - Staging Layer - Joining tables in the Staging Layer.md

-# Design Pattern - Generic - Joining tables in the Staging Layer
+# Design Pattern - Staging Layer - Joining tables in the Staging Layer

 ## Purpose
 This Design Pattern describes what to consider when joining Staging Layer tables (Staging and Persistent / History Staging)